ippontech/blog-usa/posts/saving-and-analyzing-trending-topics-on-twitter-using-aws-athena-lambda-and-cdk.md

 # Deployment using AWS CDK

 [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) is THE framework that you need to use to define your AWS cloud infrastructure in code.
 You can pick your favorite language out of the 5 supported languages (JavaScript, TypeScript, Python, Java or .NET) and its simplicity will save you a lot of time.
-I recommend using TypeScript since the CDK team priorities it and you will also have more examples available on this [GitHub repository](https://github.com/aws-samples/aws-cdk-examples).
+I recommend using TypeScript since the CDK team prioritizes it and you will also have more examples available on this [GitHub repository](https://github.com/aws-samples/aws-cdk-examples).

 For this blog, I decided to use Python since I'm more familiar with it and tend to prefer it over TypeScript.
 I recommend reading this [CDK tutorial](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) in order to have all the necessary tools installed.